Guide

 Introduction

-snipar (single nucleotide imputation of parents) is a Python package for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes, and for performing family based genome-wide association and polygenic score analyses using observed and/or imputed parental genotypes.
+snipar (single nucleotide imputation of parents) is a Python package for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes, and for performing family based genome-wide association and polygenic score analyses. snipar provides a script for estimating the different effects estimated by family-GWAS. snipar also contains a module for simulating traits affected by assortative mating with and without indirect genetic effects.

-snipar can use any genotyped samples who have at least one genotyped full-sibling or parent.
+snipar can impute missing parental genotypes for any samples who have at least one genotyped full-sibling and/or parent.

 The imputation method and the family-based GWAS and polygenic score models are described in Young et al. 2022.